scarlmao/peepler/README.md

 # peepler 🕵️‍♀️

 An osint tool for people searches in over 9+ countries including Canada, USA, and India.
+(NO LONGER MAINTAINED)

 ## ✨ Features